M110 Semi-Automatic Sniper System: Design and features

 On June 12, 2008, the M110 was ranked #2 on the U.S. Army's top ten inventions of 2007.

 According to performance specification (MIL-PRF-32316 (AR) w/AMENDMENT 1, 5 October 2009):

 3.4.1.1.1 Accuracy.
 The distance between the mean point of impact of each shot group, both unsuppressed and suppressed, shall be not greater than 1.1 inches at 300 feet.

 3.4.1.1.2 Dispersion.
 The average mean radius (AMR) (see 6.11), of each shot group shall be not greater than to 0.68 inches at 300 feet.
 All targets shall be fired on using M118LR ammunition or equivalent, using five (5) round groups.

 Sporting use

-In 2009, the M110 rifle and commercial equivalents were added to the list of NFA-legal US service rifles under rule 3.1.6 of the NRA High Power Rifle Rules.
+In 2009, the M110 rifle and commercial equivalents were added to the list of NRA-legal US service rifles under rule 3.1.6 of the NRA High Power Rifle Rules.

 Replacement or reconfiguration of M110

 In April 2011, according to Military.com, the U.S. Army issued a request to the private sector to reconfigure or replace the current Knight Armament M110 sniper rifle, alleging that the current version of the M110 was not functioning well in the field and, according to industry officials and users in the field, required significant maintenance and replacement of parts.
 The U.S. Army responded directly, claiming that the rifle was functioning perfectly, citing a 100% approval rating from the 173rd Airborne Brigade, and they were simply looking for a smaller, lighter version of M110 for the spotter in a sniper team.

 The specifications the U.S. Army has issued are as follows: